St Martha's Hill: Landmarks

 The graveyard of the church includes a memorial to actress and singer Yvonne Arnaud, whose ashes were scattered there.
 There is also the grave of Bernard Freyberg VC, which is in front of the south door of the church.
 Freyberg won his medal in 1916 as a Lieutenant-Colonel in The Royal West Surrey Regiment.
 He was a New Zealander who also won the DSO with three bars, and rose to the rank of Lieutenant-General.
 In 2007 a memorial service was held for him at the church, attended by the New Zealand High Commissioner.
+A regular member of the congregation in the 1970s was Sir George Edwards, chairman of the British Aircraft Corporation.
+He was a key figure in the development of Concorde.
+A kneeler in the church has a depiction of the aircraft.

 The eastern end of St Martha's Hill is notified as part of Colyers Hanger Site of Special Scientific Interest (SSSI).
 This area was included in the SSSI for its heathland vegetation communities, including several characteristic acidic grassland plants.
 Other parts of the hill also have relict heathland vegetation.

 The western end of St Martha's Hill is registered common land.

 The hill reaches a height of 574 ft, making it the 18th highest in the county; as with most of the top 20 hills in Surrey, it is part of the slightly scattered Greensand Ridge.

 Close to the foot of the hill is Chilworth Manor.